Deval13/CommunityClassroom-Git/README.md

 # CommunityClassroom-Git
-deval says that this community is awosome
+deval says that this community is awesome